Thailand, Laos, and Bali

 Luang Prabang was a relatively quiet town on the river.
 We mostly walked around, visiting temples and restaurants.
 Our first morning I went for a run and happened to go up Psou Si before the ticket guy got there, and I enjoyed the foggy mountaintop mostly to myself in the quiet before the city awoke.
 We enjoyed walking the night market and eating coconut pancakes.

-The best part of our time in Luang Prabang was the afternoon we spent at MandaLao, and elephant sanctuary that goes above and beyond in its efforts to rehabilitate, repopulate, and reintroduce elephants into the wild.
+The best part of our time in Luang Prabang was the afternoon we spent at MandaLao, an elephant sanctuary that goes above and beyond in its efforts to rehabilitate, repopulate, and reintroduce elephants into the wild.
 They do not allow riding of the elephants and do not make them “work” like other places do.
 They believe in creating a true sanctuary for the elephants and let them do what they want to do.
 They also work with the local community and have super ecological practices.
 I am so grateful that we found this place and got to be in the presence of these magnificent creatures.
 MandaLao is run by locals, with only one westerner helping with the tour bookings.

 From Luang Prabang we flew back to Bali, where we spent the last week of our trip indulging in delicious food, doing a bit of new year reflection, exploring shops and markets, and riding around on a little scooter.
 We also discovered that it was the beginning of the rainy season in Bali, which made for a hot and humid and sticky time.
 Kuta was overly tourist-filled and a bit chaotic, but we really enjoyed our few days in Ubud relaxing and riding around and visiting allllll of the organic gluten-free places.
-It was a beautiful beginning to the new year, with a full moon shining down on us and an active volcano in the near distance.
+It was a beautiful beginning to the new year, with a full moon shining down on us and an active volcano over the hill.